allegory-software/many-machines/README.md

 the command line with `mm MACHINE1 fn FUNCTION ARGS...`.
 This works because when running any command on a machine remotely, MM first sends the contents of `lib/*.sh` to the machine along with all the vars in `var/machines/MACHINE` which are set as env vars on the remote machine.

 This is implemented in `lib/ssh.sh`.

-Note that on syntax errors, line numbers are not reported correctly due to the fact that all the scripts in the `lib` folder as sent out as one giant script.
-To get correct line numbers for debugging, set `MM_DEBUG_LIB=1`.
+Note that on syntax errors, line numbers are not reported correctly because all the scripts in the `lib` folder as sent out as one giant script.
+To get correct line numbers, set `MM_DEBUG_LIB=1`.

 Note that vars that start with a dot are not sent over to the remote machine.
-Those are "local" vars, usually secrets that we don't want to leak to the remote machine, not even temporarily while we run the script.
+Those are "local" vars, usually secrets that we don't want to leak to the remote machine, not even temporarily while you run the script.

 # Status